Professional Bowed Wall Repair Services in St. Louis

 Our experts at Mid America Piering understand that bowed walls are a serious problem and have the experience and tools needed to repair your bowed walls.
 If you think you have bowed basement walls in your home contact our experts, we can help you determine what you might need to have the issue corrected.

-What Causes Bowed Basement Walls
+What Causes Bowed Basement Walls in St. Louis?

 When your basement walls are bowing or buckling, it is likely caused by one issue.
 This issue is Hydrostatic pressure.
 Hydrostatic pressure refers to the forces exerted on your basement walls by the soil and water that surrounds your home.
 When it rains heavily the soil around your home becomes saturated with water, usually caused by poor yard drainage.
 This water adds weight to the soil and forces pressure on the walls of your basement.
 Over time this pressure can cause the walls to crack and buckle inward weakening the structure of your home and potentially causing basement water leaks.

 There are several ways to repair bowed basement walls.
 Each has its specific uses depending on the level of damage and the wall type.
 Read below to learn more.